 The earliest stages of solid-state precipitation in age hardenable alloys, before the first ordered phase formation, are notoriously elusive, yet often of central importance to material properties quantification.
-The order-disorder precipitate transformations are currently accepted to proceed by long-range chemical ordering on a substructure extending through the particle, with the Al-Mg-Si alloy Guinier-Preston (GP) zone $\rightarrow \beta$ '' transformation representing the most well-documented example.
-It is shown here that the structurally distinct β ''-phase arises directly from solute diffusion-controlled precipitate to a more thermodynamically stable precipitate.
+The order-disorder precipitate transformations are currently accepted to proceed by long-range chemical ordering on a substructure extending through the particle, with the Al-Mg-Si alloy Guinier-Preston (GP) zone $\rightarrow \beta$ ' transformation representing the most well-documented example.
+It is shown here that the structurally distinct β ''-phase arises directly from solute diffusion-controlled precipitation within a precipitate, providing an alternative pathway for the transformation of one precipitate to a more thermodynamically stable precipitate.
 The emergence of dispersed β '' nuclei in the otherwise fcc-based particle is revealed by structural and chemical signs of a significant spatial solute variation.
 Furthermore, upon reduced aging temperature, heavily structurally flawed final particles result from increasingly challenging nucleus coalescence.
 The highly localized origin of this process suggests that early-stage precipitate transformation mechanisms be revisited for other age hardenable alloys.

-Keywords : Aluminum, Precipitation, Phase transformation, Scanning transmission electron microscopy
+Keywords: Aluminum, Precipitation, Phase transformation, Scanning transmission electron microscopy